barryclark/jekyll-now/_posts/2022-11-01-implementing-parallel-iterators-rayon.md

 We will make heavy use of the fact that we can split a vector into slices and that there are sequential iterators over slices.
-Again, we will not exploit rayons parallel iterators on slices or `Vec`s.
+Again, we will not exploit rayons parallel iterators over slices or `Vec`s.

 ## Rayon Tour de Force